-To change the 802.11 channel used, scroll the list of channels and click the button for the new channel.
+To change the 802.11 channel used, click the Channel drop list and select the new channel.

 Name

 This parameter is the SSID that the receiver broadcasts from the Wi-Fi hotspot.

 To change the SSID, enter the new SSID in the Name box.
 The SSID can be up to 33 characters long.